marcincichocki/breach-protocol-autosolver/docs/testing-auto-update.md

 ### Auto update

-Breach protocol autosolver will now query minio server for updates, so it **critical** that minio server is running in the background during this process.
+Breach protocol autosolver will now query minio server for updates, so it is **critical** that minio server is running in the background during this process.

-_If you checked out latest tag this is the time to return to HEAD_
+_If you checked out latest tag this is the time to return to HEAD._

 You can now do necessary changes to the source code, and when you are done you **must** increase version field in `package.json`.
 You can also attach test release notes by adding `release-notes.md` file to `resources` folder.